 Furthermore, the bill introduces provisions for assessing first grade readiness, which will be determined by the State Board of Education through an approved assessment of essential developmental and physical skills.
-If a child does not meet the readiness criteria, they will be required to enroll in kindergarten.
-The bill ensures that no public school system will lose teacher units as a result of these changes and emphasizes that the implementation of this section may require new or increased local funding.
-The act is set to take effect on July 1, 2024, contingent upon a 2/3 legislative vote or local board approval.
+If a child does not meet the readiness criteria, they will be enrolled in kindergarten instead.
+The bill ensures that no public school system will lose teacher units as a result of these changes and clarifies that eligibility for special education services remains unaffected.
+The bill is set to take effect on July 1, 2024, and requires a two-thirds legislative vote to become effective without local board approval or funding appropriations.

 Statutes affected: Introduced: 16-28-4